carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/06-rendering-code-yaml.md

 When naming your code chunks that will produce figures or tables, use `fig-` and `tbl-`.
 We will learn how these will allow for cross-references.

 > ## Tip: Don't use spaces, periods, or underscores in code chunk labels
 > Avoid spaces, periods `(.)`, and underscores `(_)` in chunk labels and paths.
 If you need separators, you are recommended to use hyphens `(-)` instead.
-For example, setup-options is a good label, whereas setup.options and chunk 1 are bad; fig.path = 'figures/mcmc-' is a good path for figure output, and fig.path = 'markov chain/monte carlo' is bad.
+For example, setup-options is a good label, whereas setup.options and chunk 1 are bad; fig-path = 'figures/mcmc-' is a good path for figure output, and fig-path = 'markov chain/monte carlo' is bad.
 See more at: [https://yihui.org/knitr/options/](https://yihui.org/knitr/options/)
 {: .callout}

 ### Caption Your Code Chunk Output